monkeygobah/seec-benchmark/QUICKSTART.md

 ```

 The paper `Clinic` and `Disease` clinical datasets are not publicly released.
-The disease command is for users with their own governed dataset.
+The disease command is for users with their own, IRB approved dataset.

 Validate the layout: